jackyzha0/jackyzha0.github.io/content/thoughts/quantization.md

 ## Concepts
 - [Goodhart's Law](thoughts/Goodhart's%20Law.md)
 * McNamara Fallacy: Also known as the quantitative fallacy: making a decision involving purely quantitative observations (ignoring all others) is often wrong.
 [Source](https://en.wikipedia.org/wiki/McNamara_fallacy)
+* Procrustean: an arbitrary standard is used to measure success, while completely disregarding obvious harm that results from the effort

 ## Are labels helpful?
 In a data-driven world, can we and should we try to quantize everything?